GrimaceOfDespair/wp-sqlsrv/plugin/README.txt

 setup-config.php WILL be redirected after the second step if db.php is in the right place

-= My themes and images don't show up when using Multisite with IIS = The rewrite rules supplied by wordpress for networking are incorrect for IIS7 and Url Reqwrite
+= My themes and images don't show up when using Multisite with IIS = The rewrite rules supplied by wordpress for networking are incorrect for IIS7 and Url Rewrite

 change your web.config file and replace the rewrite rule for #5 with the one below `<rule name="WordPress Rule 5" stopProcessing="true">